 King's College's three campus buildings overlook Independence Park at Park Drive and Lamar Avenue.

 The Charlotte-Mecklenburg Utilities water tower at Pecan Avenue and East Eight Street is an Elizabeth landmark.

 P-1.
-Preserve the character of Independence Park.
+Preserve the existing character of the portion of Independence Park southeast of Hawthorne Lane.